CTPSSTAFF/pbpp-metrics-materials/README.md

 Whether the value of __Speed\_Lim__ \(speed_limit\) or __Op\Dir\_SL__ \(opposing_speed_limit\) is used is determined by whether the two bearings 'align'.

-Assuming the two bearings are expressed in radians, the pseudo-code for this is as follows:
+Given that the two bearings are expressed in degrees, the pseudo-code for this is as follows:
 ```
-	bearing_delta = bearing2 - bearing1
+	bearing_delta = locd_feats_pruned_FC_bearing - LRSE_spd_lim_bearing

 	if abs(bearing_delta) < PI then
 		normalized_bearing_delta = abs(bearing_delta)